-If the venue isn’t expensive–for example, a shelter at a local park–we tell the kids that the party won’t have presents, but that we will give them presents later at home.
+If the venue isn’t expensive–for example, a shelter at a local park–we tell the kids that the party won’t have presents, but that we will give them presents at home.
+(We usually do birthday presents in the morning when they wake up, similar to Christmas.)
 Again, they are totally fine with this because they know ahead of time.
-(And if you’re curious, we give 2-3 presents each.
-This is a number they are used to.)
+We give our kids 2-3 presents each for birthdays, and this seems normal to them because this is the number they are used to.

 Lesson 2: Communicate With Your Guests

-I’m sure to communicate on the invitations that it’s a no gifts party.
-I word it something like: “This birthday is all about the par-tay, so no gifts, please!
+If I want no gifts at all, I’ll word it something like: “This birthday is all about the par-tay, so no gifts, please!
 Just bring yourself and your party shoes.”
-I’ve also worded it this way: “No gifts, please.
-We just wanna party with you!”
 Say it in a way that feels comfortable to you, but make sure you send the message.
-If you don’t, your guests will follow social norms and bring gifts.
+If you don’t, that mountain of presents is on you, not them.

 Lesson 3: Have a Gift Alternative

-Let’s face it, kids still love to get gifts on their birthday!
-So if you can’t stomach the idea of a party with no presents, one way to get your child something really special–and still satisfy guests’ needs to give something to your child–is to have everyone chip in for a larger gift, maybe something like a bike or a really cool experience.
+Let’s face it, kids still love to get gifts on their birthday.
+(And as a midwestern gal, I was raised to never come to a party empty-handed, so even though I’m a minimalist, coming to a party with nothing to contribute feels awkward!)
+So if you can’t imagine a party with no presents, one way to get your child something really special–and still satisfy guests’ needs to bring a gift–is to have everyone chip in for a larger gift, maybe something like a bike or a really cool experience.
 You can let your guests know ahead of time that this is the plan and that if they’d like to contribute, there will be a place for that at the party.